brtknr/home-monitor/README.md

 It is recommended to set `http.auth-enabled = true` inside `/etc/influxdb/influxdb.conf` before exposing your database to the web.
 Make sure that you restart influxdb:

     docker-compose restart influxdb

+NOTE: to install the hourly heatmap plugin, execute this inside the grafana container:

+    grafana-cli plugins install marcusolsson-hourly-heatmap-panel